Stability conditions for Slodowy slices and real variations of stability: Real variations of stabilities

 \begin{enumerate} \item For any alcoves $A$, $A'$ as in part 2 of Definition \ref{def1} there exists an auto-equivalence $m_{A,A'}$ of $\CC$ preserving the subcategories $\CC_n\subset \CC$, so that the induced auto-equivalence of $\CC_n/\CC_{n+1}$ is isomorphic to the shift functor $M\mapsto M [2n]$.

 \item The auto-equivalences $m_{A,A'}$ can be chosen so that the following holds.
 Consider the groupoid $P(V^0_\Ce)$ whose objects are alcoves and morphisms from $A$ to $A'$ are homotopy classes of paths in $V^0_\Ce$ starting at $A$ and ending at $A'$.
-Then there exists a functor from $F:P(V^0_\Ce)\to Cat$ where $ Cat$ is the category of categories with morphisms being the isomorphism classes of functors,\footnote{We present the weak version of the definition for brevity, one can upgrade it to a definition of a finer structure involving the 2-category of categories, or a version of the infinity category of $DG$-categories.} such that:
+Then there exists a functor from $F:P(V^0_\Ce)\to Cat$ where $ Cat$ is the category of categories with morphisms being the isomorphism classes of functors,\footnote{For the sake of brevity here and in Definition \ref{locsysdef} we present a weak version of the definition which only deals with isomorphism classes of equivalences, we do not address the issue of fixing the isomorphisms between the equivalences in a compatible way.
+One can upgrade it to a definition of a finer structure involving the 2-category of categories, or a version of the formalism of infinity categories.} such that:

 \begin{enumerate} \item $F(A)=\CC$ for all $A\in \Alc$.

 \item For $A$, $A'\in \Alc$ as above $F$ sends the class of a path going from $A$ to $A'$ around $H$ in the positive direction to the identity functor.